Best Pre-Workout Powder of 2022, According to a Dietician - NewsBreak

 Pre-workout powder can run the gamut.
 One of the most popular supplements on the market today (most common among gym goers), it’s an estimated $13 billion market and projected to reach well over $20 billion by 2027, according to recent reports.
 Pre-workout powder can also be one of the most confusing supplements to buy, with seemingly endless options.
 The biggest challenge is sorting through marketing claims, exaggerated performance benefits, and the opinions of every guy (or salesman) who’s ever taken one to find the best pre-workout powder for you.

-The best way to figure out which pre-workout supplement is best for you is to evaluate which ingredients will actually help when you exercise—plus knowing the right dosage of those ingredients (if it’s even listed on the label) and making sure they’re not banned substances for any particular sport or competitive activity.
-First, let’s take a quick look at some of the evidence-based essential ingredients to amp your workout performance.
-Following this, check out our top ten recommended pre-workout supplements on the market.
+The best way to figure out which pre-workout supplement is best for you is to evaluate which ingredients will actually help when you exercise, knowing the right dosage of those ingredients (if it’s even listed on the label), and making sure they’re not banned substances for any particular sport or competitive activity.
+First, let’s take a quick look at some of the evidence-based ingredients that can amp your workout performance.
+Following this, check out our top 10 recommended pre-workout supplements on the market.

 1. Caffeine

 Caffeine is the number one ingredient you’ll find in a pre-workout supplement—and the one you’ll actually feel the most.
 Benefits include elevated alertness, sharpened focus, faster reaction time, and an overall experience of increased energy.
-Broad suggested dosage for workout benefit is between 100-300 mg—but use with caution as caffeine metabolism and sensitivity is highly individualized.
+Broad suggested dosage for workout benefit is between 100 to 300 mg—but use with caution as caffeine metabolism and sensitivity is highly individualized.

-Aim for between 100-300 mg of caffeine from coffee 45 minutes prior to your workout.
-Note: caffeine content widely varies from cup to cup.
-So does your tolerability and sensitivity, so you may need to use some trial and error to gauge your right dosage.
-Among countless brands, Wandering Bear is one of our favorites.

 2. Beta-Alanine